ssc-spc-ccoe-cei/gcp-documentation/Architecture/Addendum.md

 ### kpt

-[KPT Readme.md](https://github.com/GoogleContainerTools/kpt/#readme) is an open source project used to hydrate yaml, get packages, apply functions, search and replace in yaml manifests. kpt is a package centric toolchain that enables a WYSIWYG configuration authoring and authoring enabling tool
+[KPT Readme.md](https://github.com/GoogleContainerTools/kpt/#readme) is an open source project used to hydrate yaml, get packages, apply functions, search and replace in yaml manifests. kpt is a package centric toolchain that enables a WYSIWYG configuration authoring and authoring enabling tool.

 kpt [installation](https://kpt.dev/installation/)